Glenville-Emmons 7th through 12th graders to transition to hybrid learning - Albert Lea Tribune

 Glenville-Emmons 7th through 12th graders to transition to hybrid learning

-Glenville-Emmons School is joining Alden-Conger Public School in adjusting its learning plan because of increased COVID-19 cases in Freeborn County.
+Glenville-Emmons School announced Thursday it will adjust its learning plan because of increased COVID-19 cases in Freeborn County.

 In a letter sent out Thursday to parents, Superintendent Brian Shanks said students in grades seven through 12 will shift to hybrid learning on Nov.
+11. Hybrid learning incorporates a combination of both in-person and distance learning.

-11. The transition coincides with the end of the first quarter and the beginning of the second quarter.
+The transition coincides with the end of the first quarter and the beginning of the second quarter.

-Shanks said if numbers go down, as they have previously, these students will return to in-person learning Nov.
+Shanks said if numbers go down, as they have previously, these students will return to full in-person learning Nov.
 30 following Thanksgiving break.

-Students in pre-K through sixth grade will continue with in-person learning.
+Students in pre-K through sixth grade will continue with in-person learning at the school.

 Shanks, who also leads Alden-Conger, announced to parents at that school on Wednesday that students in sixth through 12th grades would transition to distance learning.